oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-publicprotected-properties-instead-of-publicprotected-fields/rule.md

  \_count = value;
  }
 }
 Figure: Good code.
-Variable declared as a Property​​
+Variable declared as a Property

-We agree that the syntax is tedious and think [Microsoft should improve this.](https&#58;//www.ssw.com.au/ssw/Standards/BetterSoftwareSuggestions/VisualStudio.aspx#PropertyShortcut)​
+We agree that the syntax is tedious and think [Microsoft should improve this.](https&#58;//www.ssw.com.au/ssw/Standards/BetterSoftwareSuggestions/VisualStudio.aspx#PropertyShortcut)